Birdie29/WEBDPOE-PART2-ST10456630-/WEBDPOE-PART2-ST10456630/MIscellaneous/README.md

 -Any enquiry relating to the services and their prices can be submitted through the Enquiry Page.
 -Contact details can be retrived through the Contact us Page if you wish to go through with the services.

-Version control:
+Browser support:
+This website has been tested with the following search engines, Google Chrome and Microsoft Edge Version control:
 Github repository has been created with the relevant structure and the neccessary commits that were missing.
 The readme file has been pushed.